Escudero Escribano, María

 Short biography

-María Escudero-Escribano (Cáceres, 1983) graduated in Chemical Engineering from the University of Extremadura and obtained her Ph.D. in Chemistry from the Institute of Physical Chemistry ‘Rocasolano’ (CSIC) and the Autonomous University of Madrid in 2011.
-She then was a postdoctoral researcher at the Technical University of Denmark and Stanford University.
+María Escudero-Escribano (Cáceres, 1983) graduated in Chemical Engineering from the University of Extremadura and obtained her Ph.D. in Chemistry from the CSIC and the Autonomous University of Madrid in 2011.
+She was then a postdoctoral researcher at the Technical University of Denmark and Stanford University.
 In 2017, María joined the University of Copenhagen as an Assistant Professor and was promoted to Associate Professor in 2021.
-Since September 2022, she is an ICREA Research Professor and Group Leader at ICN2.
+Since September 2022, she has been an ICREA Research Professor and Group Leader at ICN2.
 She has received numerous awards, including the European Young Chemist Award 2016, the Princess of Girona Scientific Research Award 2018, the ECS Energy Technology Division Young Investigator Award 2018, the RSEQ Young Researchers Award 2019, the Clara Immerwahr Award 2019, and the Journal of Materials Chemistry Lectureship 2021.
+She is a Member of the Young Academy of Spain.
 In 2022, María has been awarded an ERC Consolidator Grant.

 Research interests